devth/devth.github.com/about.md

 [Yetibot](https://github.com/devth/yetibot) for this purpose and for fun.

 Obsessed with discovering better ways of expressing solutions to programming problems.
-I abhor boilerplate, repetitive code or senseless abstraction.
+I abhor unsoundness, boilerplate, repetitive code and senseless abstraction.
 This has led me down a path of ongoing language discovery, from:

 - my early dark ages in Perl, JavaScript, Lingo and VB
 - middle ages in C# and ActionScript 3, Ruby and Python, Java
-- up to modern day using Scala with Scalaz (and investigating Cats), Clojure and ClojureScript, Datalog (via Datomic), some Swift, some Haskell, and a tiny bit of Elm
+- up to modern day using Scala with Scalaz (investigating Cats), Clojure and ClojureScript, Datalog (via Datomic), some Swift
+- and playing with Haskell, Eta, Elm and any other mind-bending languages that come to my attention

-The past several years I've been on a quest to bring more rigor to my understanding and use of programming, and have become a bit of a Functional Programming zealot in the process.
+The past several years I've been on a quest to bring more rigor to my understanding and use of programming, and have become a bit of a Functional Programming zealot in the process, though my understanding of Category Theory is a work in progress.

 Most of my post topics are areas I wanted to better understand, and writing about them was a way to achieve that.
 I don't claim to be an expert in